ricardoquesada/bluepad32/docs/firmware_setup.md

 # Compiling + flashing firmware

 Note: Both ESP-IDF **v4.4** and **v5.0** are supported.
-For simplicity only the instructions for v5.0 are mentioned.
+For simplicity, only the instructions for v5.0 are mentioned.

 ## For Windows

 1. Install [ESP-IDF v5.0][esp-idf-windows-installer].
 For further info, read: [ESP-IDF Getting Started for Windows][esp-idf-windows-setup]

-   * Either the Online or Offline version shoud work
+   * Either the Online or Offline version should work
    * When asked which components to install, don't change anything.
 Default options are Ok.
    * When asked whether ESP can modify the system, answer "Yes"